excid3/rails/guides/source/getting_started.md

 After assigning these params to the new `Product`, we can try to save it to the database. `@product.save` tells Active Record to run validations and save the record to the database.

-If saving is successful, we want to redirect to the new product.
+If `save` is successful, we want to redirect to the new product.
 When `redirect_to` is given an Active Record object, Rails generates a path for that record's show action.

 ```ruby
 redirect_to @product